Study of Experimental ASTX660 For Advanced Solid Tumors and Lymphomas

 ASTX660 is a synthetic small molecule dual antagonist of cellular inhibitor of apoptosis protein (cIAP) 1 and X-linked inhibitor of apoptosis protein (XIAP) that has been shown to have potent proapoptotic and tumor growth inhibitory activity in nonclinical models.
-The Phase 1 portion of the study will determine the MTD, RP2D, and recommended dosing regimen.
+The Phase 1 portion of the study (completed) will determine the MTD, RP2D, and recommended dosing regimen.
 The Phase 2 portion will evaluate activity in selected tumor types.
 Subjects will continue to receive their assigned treatment throughout the study until the occurrence of disease progression, death, or unacceptable treatment-related toxicity, or until the study is closed by the sponsor.

 Solid Tumors Lymphoma cervical cancer HNSCC CTCL PTCL DLBCL ASTX660

 Open to people ages 18 years and up